- Why?

 -

-This is definitely an option however if you are a developer and are used to writing things in plaintext, with version control, this might not be an appealing option.
+write in Microsoft Word This is definitely an option however if you are a developer and are used to writing things in plaintext, with version control, this might not be an appealing option.

 -

-LaTeX is really amazing at generating PDFs however its syntax is very flexible but complicated (at least to a beginner) which makes it a really good option if you are already familiar with LaTeX but not very appealing if you are new to LaTeX or simply don’t like the syntax.
+write in LaTeX LaTeX is really amazing at generating PDFs however its syntax is very flexible but complicated (at least to a beginner) which makes it a really good option if you are already familiar with LaTeX but not very appealing if you are new to LaTeX or simply don’t like the syntax.

 -

-Since LaTeX is so good at generating PDFs, it would be amazing to be able to write the paper in a much simpler markup language such as Markdown and then convert it to LaTeX to generate the PDF.
+write in anything but LaTeX and then convert to LaTeX Since LaTeX is so good at generating PDFs, it would be amazing to be able to write the paper in a much simpler markup language such as Markdown and then convert it to LaTeX to generate the PDF.
 Enter Pandoc!
 Pandoc is a document swiss-army converter between various markups, including Markdown and LaTeX.
 This post will guide in more detail how exactly to do that.

 Prerequisites